victoradepoju/TaskManagementPrunny/README.md

 ### Authentication
 - **JWT Authentication:** Secure login and registration with JWT tokens.
 - **Well secured token management:** Special attention is placed to making sure unused tokens are not littered around.
 Only the most recently generated token is enabled.
-Other are revoked to maintain higher security.
+Others are revoked to maintain higher security.
 - **Log out:** A reliable log out feature.

 ### Task Management